<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=947635702038146&amp;ev=PageView&amp;noscript=1">

 Find Out More

-The Full Arch Live Skills course aims to give experienced implant clinicians the knowledge and practical skills for immediate full arch reconstruction allowing them to begin to introduce this into their practice.
+The Full Arch Live Skills course aims to give experienced implant clinicians the knowledge and practical skills for immediate full arch reconstruction, allowing them to begin introducing this into their practice.

 Immediate Full Arch Loading is one of the most sought-after treatments in the UK.
-Unfortunately, some companies and clinics have used this treatment as a straightforward one-size-fits-all treatment.
-This has led to problems and complications.
+Unfortunately, some companies and clinics have used this treatment as a straightforward one-size-fits-all treatment and this has led to problems and complications.

-Make no mistake, full arch implant reconstruction is complex, but if carefully executed, can be extremely rewarding.
+Make no mistake: full arch implant reconstruction is complex but can be extremely rewarding if carefully executed.

-Running in the same style as our other live skills courses, the Full Arch Implant Live Skills course will give experienced implant surgeons training in all aspects of immediate full arch loading.
+The Full Arch Implant Live Skills course, which runs in the same style as our other live skills courses, will train experienced implant surgeons in all aspects of immediate full arch loading (IFAL).

 From planning to surgery, the provisional restoration, and the final reconstruction, we will look at how this treatment can be carried out carefully and predictably on the RIGHT patients.